shashanktomar/nvim/docs/cheatsheet.md

 `checkhealth <plugin-name>`.
 Example `checkhealth telescope`.

 - telescope
+  - `:telescope builtin` to see a list of builtin pickers
   - help is `<C-/>` in `insert` mode and `?` in `normal` mode
   - check `:h telescope.setup` for available configuration
 - which-key